agustinmista/mdviewer/README.md

 `mdviewer convert input [-o  OUTPUT] [-s  STYLE]`

-This subcommand converts an Markdown file into an Html file which optionally embeds an Css stylesheet.
+This subcommand converts a Markdown file into an Html file which optionally embeds an Css stylesheet.
 If no output file is specified, then the output is saved to _input_.html.